Tazmainiandevil/Useful.Extensions/README.md

 dateToCheck.ShouldBeWithinRangeOf(expectedDateToCheck);
 ```

-returns true, as the date and time we are checking is within five seconds of the expected date and time.
+returns true, as the date and time we are checking are within five seconds of the expected date and time.

 ```csharp
 var dateToCheck = new DateTime(2017, 01, 01, 12, 30, 00);